hungovercoders/template.github.platform/README.md

 ### Automation

 - [Security Analysis](https://github.com/hungovercoders/template.github.platform/settings/security_analysis) - Consider enabling and automating dependabot alerts and security updates.
 This will ensure that any security issues are automatically raised as issues and pull requests.

+## Discussions

+- [Discussions](https://github.com/hungovercoders/template.github.platform/wiki) - Remember the discussions tab is a great place to have conversations and gather feedback on the repo that can link to future issues etc.

+## Wiki

+- [Wiki](https://github.com/hungovercoders/template.github.platform/wiki) - Remember the wiki tab might be a better place for deep documentation so that you can keep the README more digestible!